Consolea rubescens (Salm-Dyck ex DC.) Lem.

 Road Kill Cactus

-Opuntia rubescens (basionym), Cactus rubescens, Consolea catacantha, Consolea guanicana, Consolea moniliformis subsp. rubescens, Opuntia guanicana
+Opuntia rubescens, Cactus rubescens, Consolea catacantha, Consolea guanicana, Consolea moniliformis subsp. rubescens, Opuntia guanicana

-Consolea rubescens is a nearly spineless cactus that eventually becomes a tree up to 20 foot (6 m) tall tree, with a trunk up to 6 inches (15 cm) thick.
-Its flattened bumpy paddles give it the name "Road Kill Cactus" for obvious reasons.
+Consolea rubescens is a nearly spineless cactus that eventually becomes an up to 20 foot (6 m) tall tree, with a trunk up to 6 inches (15 cm) in diameter.
+Its flattened bumpy paddles give it the common name "Road Kill Cactus" for obvious reasons.
 It even looks like it has tire tracks across it.
-The smallish flowers are orange and appear in spring.
+Flowers are orange and appear in spring.